Update May 27, 2018

 ***100% of your donation will go to the fund!
 The outdoor apparrel company Outdoor Research has pledged to match the first $5000 donated during this campaign drive.
 The Climbing Grief Fund is expected to be available beginning Fall of 2018.

 24 HOURS INTO THE BLACK

 is the fundraiser climb to launch the Climbing Grief Fund.
-We will follow athletes Madaleine Sorkin and Mary Harlan as they attempt to link-up 3 major routes in the Black Canyon in 24-hours on May 24th.
+We will follow athletes Madaleine Sorkin and Mary Harlan as they attempt to link-up 3 major routes in the Black Canyon in 24-hours.

 Madaleine says the climb is "for the nourishment we can find in the void, in the Black, and for the fierce and gentle persistence to trust life enough to risk returning time and time again.”

 Mary says "looking deep into oneself, we find joy, pain, growth, and stagnancy.
 The Black Canyon feels so similar, hard, painful, yet joyous and beautiful."

 This climb is motivated by the trauma of loss and change.
 People we knew, people we know, people we didn’t know and wish we had.
 Grief is part of the climbing experience, and while climbing is often fixated on stoke and sending, the expression of grief is also essential.
 We experience loss, we experience unwanted change, and inevitably we all find ourselves staring into the abyss, the void, the BLACK.

 I want our climbing community to create a more intentional resource for grief—a place that bears witness to death, our pain and a way to return to the vitality of ourselves.
 I wish for “a community that is neither invasive of the mystery nor evasive of the suffering" (Parker Palmer).